marcosrdac/rioss/models/README.md

-# Acquired neural network models
+# Acquired machine learning models

 The file models which have a sibling ending with "_scaler" must use the scaler described in this file to transform input data.